allo-media/tech-blog/_posts/2018-10-02-release-of-text2num-1.md

 Parsing numbers between 1 and 999 is more difficult.
 The basic idea is that we expect between 0 and 9 hundreds, followed by a ten expression (*vingt, trente, …*) or none and some optional units (from 1 to 9) or extended units (from 1 to 19).
 The "hard" part is to detect illegal combinations and the end of the number.

-As the needs arise, we may develop parsers for other languages on this base, including an robust English one with all the desired features.
+As the needs arise, we may develop parsers for other languages on this base, including a robust English one with all the desired features.

 If you are interested in more details or want to contribute, you can check the sources on [GitHub](https://github.com/allo-media/text2num) and the [contribution guide](https://text2num.readthedocs.io/en/stable/contribute.html).